What are hate incidents and hate crime

 - hoax calls, abusive phone or text messages or hate mail

 - online abuse, for example on social media

 - displaying or circulating discriminatory literature or posters

 - harm or damage to things like your home, pet or car

 - malicious complaints.

-Hate crime involves prejudice and ill-will.
-There has to be evidence that the action complained about was motivated by malice, hatred and ill-will for the action to be treated as hate crime.
-When an offence has been committed, a court must take account of the 'hate crime' when sentencing the offender.
+Hate crime involves prejudice and ill will.
+There has to be evidence that the action was motivated by malice, hatred and ill will for it to be treated as a hate crime.
+When an offence has been committed, a court must take account of it being a hate crime when sentencing the offender.

-Hate incidents motivated by ill-will and prejudice may be prosecuted as an offence.
+A hate incident motivated by ill will and prejudice can be prosecuted as an offence.
 You can report the incident to the police.

 The Procurator Fiscal decides if an offence has been committed.
-The types of offences that may occur when someone behaves with malice and ill-will towards someone else might include:
+The types of offences that can occur when someone behaves with malice and ill will towards someone else include: